What we know about the "unprecedented" Capitol riot arrests

 How many leads are being followed?

-FBI Director Christopher Wray said earlier this month that citizens from around the country had sent the FBI more than 270,000 digital media tips.
+FBI Director Christopher Wray said in March that citizens from around the country had sent the FBI more than 270,000 digital media tips.
 Wray said, "With their help, we've identified hundreds of suspects and opened hundreds of investigations in all but one of our 56 field offices."

 The government said it has issued a combined total of over 900 search warrants and the investigation has included more than 15,000 hours of surveillance and body-worn camera footage from multiple law enforcement agencies.
 The government has also gathered approximately 1,600 electronic devices, the results of hundreds of searches of electronic communication providers, over 80,000 reports and 93,000 attachments related to law enforcement interviews and other investigative steps, authorities said in a filing Friday.